Knowledgator/GLiClass.c/Readme.md

 sudo apt-get update
 sudo apt-get install jq
 ```
-This script will download all configurations for model from [Knowledgator GLiClass collection](https://huggingface.co/collections/knowledgator/gliclass-6661838823756265f2ac3848).
+This script will download all configurations for the model from [Knowledgator GLiClass collection](https://huggingface.co/collections/knowledgator/gliclass-6661838823756265f2ac3848).
 You only need to specify the model name and the path to the data that needs to be classified e.g.
 ```
 ./run_GLiClass.sh knowledgator/gliclass-base-v1.0 /path/to/your_data.json
 ```
-**Note** some models can not be loaded with this script, manual configuration is required to run them.
+**Note** Some models can not be loaded with this script, manual configuration is required to run them.
 The list of such models is given below
  - knowledgator/gliclass-qwen-1.5B-v1.0
  - knowledgator/gliclass-llama-1.3B-v1.0

 ### Manual setup
 To start manual configuration you need to download the ONNX version of the model from [Knowledgator GLiClass collection](https://huggingface.co/collections/knowledgator/gliclass-6661838823756265f2ac3848) and place it in a directory convenient for you.
 By default, the program searches in the ```onnx``` directory, but the directory can be changed in the ```include/paths.h``` file.
-Next you need to download the tokenizer configuration file ```tokenizer.json```.
+Next, you need to download the tokenizer configuration file ```tokenizer.json```.
 By default, the program searches in the ```tokenizer``` directory, but the directory can be changed in the ```include/paths.h``` file as well.

 ``` C
 // include/paths.h